 CreateAthon@USC is a 24-hour creative blitz dedicated to helping South Carolina nonprofits, and the people they serve.
-Last October, student volunteers hunkered down in the Carolina Coliseum to produce free advertising and marketing communications materials that improve their communities.
-Professionals and faculty volunteered as mentors, and everyone was kept working with the generous donations of community sponsors.
-The School of Journalism and Mass Communications hosts CreateAthon@USC – from throughout the university community.
+Last October, student volunteers hunkered down in the Carolina Coliseum to produce free advertising and marketing communications materials for nonprofits.
+Professionals and faculty from the advertising and design community volunteered as mentors, helping students bring their ideas to life.
+Everyone was kept working through the generousity of many community sponsors – from Red Bull (of course!) to a spirit-lifting musical interlude provided by Cockapella, a university a cappella group.
+Though the School of Journalism and Mass Communications hosted the event, participants came from throughout the university community.

 The nonprofits who benefitted were Edgefield County Theatre Company, Federation of Families of South Carolina, Helen Hill Media Education Center, Harvest Hope Food Bank, Sexual Trauma Services of the Midlands, and Tutor Eau Claire.

-"CreateAthon is an amazing opportunity for students to gain real-world experience in developing marketing communication strategies and powerful creative work – and working under pressure," Mallia said.
-"For those in the Createive Leadership class who spent the entire semester working with the nonprofits, immersed in their missions and issues, service-learning was a profound experience.
-The lessions went well beyond the subject matter to a deeper understanding of themselves and their capabilities, as well as the strengths, beauty and frailties of the human condition."
+"CreateAthon is a rare opportunity for students to gain real-world experience in developing communication strategies and powerful creative work – and in working under extreme deadline pressure," Mallia said.
+"For those in the Creative Leadership class who spent the entire semester working with the nonprofits, immersed in their missions and issues, service-learning was a profound experience.
+The lessons went well beyond the subject matter to a deeper understanding of themselves and their capabilities, as well as the strengths, beauty and frailities of the human condition."

 enthusiasm.
 But CreateAthon@USC can’t happen without funding

-to keep the troops fueled for 24+ hours.
+to keep the troops fueled for over 24 hours.